 Our lawyers in Georgia prefer to meet you in person, or by way of video conference;

-Payment in cash, credit cards, or by bank wire transfer;
+Payment in cash, credit cards, or bank wire transfer;

 FREE PDF copy of Mr. Head’s 430-page book, written for DUI clients;

-Why Choose Our DUI Lawyers for 1st DUI?
+Why Choose Our DUI Lawyers For a 1st DUI?

 The three Georgia lawyers at our law office are true DUI specialists.
 No matter which law firms near me you investigate, no other criminal defense lawyers in Atlanta will have better credentials for drunk driving defense, so why settle for a less qualified and experienced criminal lawyer near me?